FrogTheFrog/steam-gyro-for-cemuhook/README.md

 # Credits

 * Huge credits must be given to [kolrabi](https://github.com/kolrabi/steamcontroller).
-This project is mostly based on information that he/she/it collected about HID.
+This project is mostly based on information that they collected about HID.
 * Thank you [rajkosto](https://github.com/rajkosto/DS4Windows) for providing tips and source code for UDP server.